ekorahy/RickAndMorty/README.md

 ![Rick and Morty Explorer Preview](https://github.com/user-attachments/assets/84285506-6687-4b05-a5a1-768077e4b983)

 ## Features ✨
-- **List Characters:** Browse through the complete list of characters from the show.
+- **List Characters:** Navigate through an extensive list of characters from the series.
 - **Character Details:** Get in-depth information about each character, including their status, species, and origin.
 - **Search Characters:** Easily search for your favorite characters by name.
 - **Pagination:** Page navigation (characters, locations, and episodes)